by Jennifer Hannigan, CEO Alliance Resource Group

 - Consumer-Grade Onboarding and Retention

 We would be remiss if we did not mention this.
 Once you have identified and hired a superstar, make sure to launch them successfully.
 New employees who have a comprehensive and positive onboarding process see much greater retention numbers.
-As we start 2021, I challenge you to look at how you introduce new team members to your company.
+I challenge you to look at how you introduce new team members to your company.
 Consider everything: Desk setup, office supplies, discussions on core values and culture, training, etc. Take every new employee to lunch within their first 30 days and make sure they feel welcome, connected and aligned with your expectations of what success looks like.

-2021 offers us a wonderful opportunity to reset, recommit and rethink how we lead.
 These Hiring Resolutions will help ensure a successful year for you and your team.